akdemirlab/HiCPlotter/README.md

-    verbose			(-v)		: print version and arguments into a file. tripleColumn	(-tri)		: a boolean if input file is from HiC-Pro pipeline. dark			(-d)		: a boolean to use black background for the output. bedFile			(-bed)		: a file name for bin annotations, if -tri parameter is set. plotGenes		(-g)		: a sorted bed file for plotting the locations of the genes. geneLabels		(-gl)		: a boolean for plotting gene labels (1:default) or not (0).
+    verbose			(-v)		: print version and arguments into a file. tripleColumn	(-tri)		: a boolean if input file is from HiC-Pro pipeline. dark			(-da)		: a boolean to use black background for the output. bedFile			(-bed)		: a file name for bin annotations, if -tri parameter is set. plotGenes		(-g)		: a sorted bed file for plotting the locations of the genes. geneLabels		(-gl)		: a boolean for plotting gene labels (1:default) or not (0).